brownsoo/ValueAnimator/README.md

 #### Thread

 ValueAnimator uses its own work-thread.
-But the callback 'ChangeFunction', 'EndFunction' is called in main-thread. if you wanna it called in work-thread, you just set the 'callbackOnMainThread' property is false.
+But the callback `changeCallback`, `endCallback` is called in main-thread. if you wanna it called in work-thread, you just set the 'callbackOnMainThread' property is false.

 ```swift
 let someView: UIView!